Evole logo

 Thailand Digital Nomad Visa

 Thailand has been a popular destination for digital nomads and remote workers for a number of years, and there is now a Thailand digital nomad visa, which makes it easier to stay for longer.
-The country is full of beautiful beaches and vibrant cities and has great internet infrastructure in many places, making it ideal for digital nomads.

-What is Thailand's Digital Nomad Visa
+What Is Thailand's Digital Nomad Visa?

 The Thailand Digital Nomad visa is a 180-day visa that can be extended once for a further 180 days.
 This visa lasts for up to five years and allows for multiple entries to the country.
-This allows digital nomads to spend an extended period of time, or multiple extended periods of time, in this lovely and scenic country, enjoying the cuisine, coastline and culture.

 It is an easy way for digital nomads to spend two or three months per year for five years in Thailand, and this suits many remote workers far more than having to make a visa run every 30 days or so.
-This visa is officially called the Destination Thailand Visa and is a much more realistic option for most than the Thailand Long-term Residence visa, which offers a ten-year stay but has very stringent requirements.

 Thailand Digital Nomad Visa Requirements